 THE PRINCE OF ASTURIAS AWARD AND THE INTERNATIONAL PRIZE FOR BIOLOGY

 In 2011, I was honored to receive the Prince of Asturias Award from the Crown Prince of Spain.
 In 2012, the Emperor of Japan gave me the International Prize for Biology from the Japan Society for the Promotion of Science.
 Both of these awards were for my discovery of adult neurogenesis.
-As part of the festivities associated with these awards, I gave a brief presentation outlining the main findings of that work.
-The link below is the power point presentation; you must have powerpoint on your computer to view the presentation.
+As part of the festivities associated with these awards, I gave brief presentations outlining the main findings of that work.
+The link below is the power point presentation of my talks at symposia associated with these awards.